HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Cardiopulmonary Physical Therapists.

 Cardiopulmonary Physical Therapists (PTs) help patients with heart and lung conditions or recovering from critical illness improve their cardiopulmonary function, strength, and endurance through exercise and education.

-They work with conditions like heart failure, COPD, asthma, and after surgery, creating tailored programs that may include endurance and strength training, as well as breathing and coughing techniques to enhance quality of life and physical activity.
+They work with conditions such as heart failure, COPD, and asthma, and after surgery, creating tailored programs that may include endurance and strength training, as well as breathing and coughing techniques to enhance quality of life and physical activity.

 Goals of their treatment Include Increasing cardiovascular and respiratory function, improving physical endurance and strength, enhancing mobility and flexibility, reducing the risk of complications and falls, and improving overall quality of life.